 Among the capital cities of Europe, Paris has a particularly rich and interesting history.
 In the revolution of 1789 and subsequent political upheavals in the course of the nineteenth century (1830, 1848, 1870-71), the city played a key role in deciding the fate of the nation.
 In the same period, it grew dramatically in size and emerged as a modern metropolis.
 Widely divergent views were expressed as to the wholesomeness of city living; opinion differed equally violently among writers as to the benefits to be derived from the explosive growth of the city.
 The module will examine conditions of life in the real Paris of the 19th Century and in particular the radical and highly controversial changes to the face of the city brought about during the Second Empire under the direction of Baron Haussmann.
-The main focus of the module, however, will be the images of the city as mediated in contemporary fiction (Balzac and Zola amongst others), poetry (Baudelaire) and painting (Manets vision of city life).
+The main focus of the module, however, will be the images of the city as mediated in contemporary fiction (Balzac and Zola amongst others), poetry (Baudelaire) and painting (Manet's vision of city life).

 Method of assessment

-BALZAC - 'Le Père Goriot'
+Balzac - 'Le Père Goriot'

-MAUPASSANT - 'Bel-Ami'
+Maupassant - 'Bel-Ami'

-ZOLA - 'Nana'
+Zola - 'Nana'

-1. have gained a critical appreciation of a wide range of literary and visual works produced in France during the nineteenth century;
+- Demonstrate a critical appreciation of a wide range of literary and visual works produced in France during the nineteenth century;

-4. have developed their reading speed in French.
+- Demonstrate their reading speed in French.

 - ECTS credits are recognised throughout the EU and allow you to transfer credit easily from one university to another.